- Desktop and mobile ad experiences

-Failing: We reviewed your site and detected abusive ad experiences or numerous ad experiences that violate the Better Ads Standards.
+Failing: We reviewed your site and detected numerous ad experiences that violate the Better Ads Standards.
 You should fix the issues as soon as possible and submit your site for another review.
 If your site remains in this status, Chrome will filter ads.

 You should fix your site's issues and submit it for review if:

 - Your site’s review status is either “Warning" or “Failing”; and

 - You are a site owner or user as defined by the Google Search Console.

 How often you can submit your site for review

 You can request a review of your site as often as you’d like.
 Starting with the third request, there will be a 30-day delay in the start of the review.

 If your site is in “Failed” status, and ad filtering has begun, filtering is paused during your first two review requests.
 It is not paused if the issues have not been resolved and you submit the site for a third or subsequent review.

 Summary of review timing and ad filtering status

 |Review request no.||Delay in review start||Ad filtering on while review is pending?*|